30 Interesting Facts About Rwanda

 Interesting facts about Rwanda

-1. Rwanda is a landlocked country in Africa.
+1. Rwanda is a landlocked country in Central Africa, bordered by The Democratic Republic of the Congo, Tanzania, Uganda and Burundi.
 Landlocked countries are completely surrounded by land with no access to the sea.
-Currently, there are 45 landlocked countries along with five partially recognised states.

-2. Rwanda was initially inhabited by the Twa – a Pygmy hunter-gatherer people known for their short stature as they typically around 1.5m (5ft) tall.
+2. Rwanda was initially inhabited by the Twa, a Pygmy hunter-gatherer people known for their short stature.
+They were typically around 1.5m (5ft) tall.

 3. The Hutu people migrated to the region sometime between the 5th and 11th centuries, followed by the Tutsi people beginning in the 14th century.